vinceskahan/v5wiki/gw1000-recipe.md

 3. Using the WSView app, connect to the GW1000 and configure it to use the local WiFi network.

+4. Using the WSView app, add any additional sensors to the GW1000.

-If those steps were successful, you should see live temperature, humidity, and pressure data from the GW1000.
+If those steps were successful, you should see at least live temperature, humidity, and pressure data from the GW1000.

 The GW1000 will immediately start trying to send data to a server at ecowitt.net, at a frequency of about one attempt per minute.
 If the WiFi network is connected to the internet, the ecowitt.net server will reject the request with a response like this: